NeuroGameJam/2018_homepage/content/rules.md

 10. Games should use an [MIT license](https://choosealicense.com/licenses/mit/).
 This way you allow the Neuro Game Jam organization to share your game for the purposes of promoting your work and the event.

-11. Neuro Game Jam reserves the right to change these rules at any moment until the end of the event.
-Participants will be informed of any changes.
+11. Games should use an MIT license.
+This way you allow the Neuro Game Jam organization to share your game for the purposes of promoting your work, the event and scientific research.